FAIMS/FAIMS2-Documentation/docs/Getting+started+with+FAIMS+-+an+overview.md

 FAIMS app      [Install Instructions.](../MobileUser/Getting+Started.html)

 FAIMS server   (For now, you should probably use demo.fedarch.org.
-Once you\'re comfortable with that, see the instructions at the [server install guide](../FAIMSInstall+and+Run+the+FAIMS+Server.html))
+Once you're comfortable with that, see the instructions at the [server install guide](../FAIMSInstall+and+Run+the+FAIMS+Server.html))